 Tell us about your research background.

-I graduate with a bachelor’s in Mechanical Engineering from MIT in 2019.
-During that time, I conducted research in microfluidics at MIT in Dr. Roger Kamm’s lab, machine design for drug delivery in Dr. Michael Cima’s lab, and immunotherapy in the Instituto de Medicina Molecular (IBB) in Portugal under Dr. Joao Barata.
-I also gained experience in industry working with Lockheed Martin and Bose Corporations.
-Since arriving at GT in 2019, I completed a Master’s in Bioengineering under Dr. Craig Forest on a filtration project for viruses and bacteria.
+I graduate with a bachelor’s in Mechanical Engineering from MIT where I conducted research in microfluidics, machine design for drug delivery, and immunotherapy in the Instituto de Medicina Molecular (IBB).
+I also gained experience in industry working in the defense and audio fields.
+Since arriving at GT, I completed a Master’s in Bioengineering under Dr. Craig Forest on a filtration project for viruses and bacteria.
 For my PhD, I’m gaining experience working with animals for the very first time.

 What’s the title of your project and what’s it about?